Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworldintro.md

 ## Create the Basic Components

-In this section we will create the basic building blocks of a multiplayer game
+In this section we will create the basic building blocks of a multiplayer game.

 ### Creating Network Manager and selecting the Transport